About

 Course Description

-Health Sciences II This course continues to support understanding of oral health within the context of general health.
-Students will learn about general histology, oral embryology, and dental anatomy while also gaining a deeper understanding of microbiology so important to understanding the balance between health and disease.
+Health Sciences II This course continues to support your understanding of the health sciences.
+You will learn about general histology, oral embryology, and dental anatomy while also gaining a deeper understanding of microbiology so important to understanding the balance between health and disease.

 Professional Communication This course will assist you in developing communication abilities to support relationships with the people you serve including individual and families.
 It is designed to provide you with situations likely to arise in your practices.